-If it were a country, the crypto world would be the 8th largest economy by GDP.
-It’s currently valued at about $2.19 trillion, with daily trading volume hovering at about $112 billion.
+If it were a country, the crypto world would be one of the largest economies by GDP.
+It’s currently valued at about $1.05 trillion, with daily trading volume hovering at about $74 billion.
 This has made the crypto industry hard to ignore.

-Despite fears and criticism surrounding the industry, more governments, companies, institutions, and individuals are moving in to integrate cryptocurrency into their everyday operations.
-After all, no one wants to be left behind by what is being called the “future of money”.
+Despite fears and criticism surrounding the industry, more governments, companies, institutions, and individuals are moving in to integrate cryptocurrency into everyday operations.
+After all, no one wants to be left behind by what is being called the “future of money.”

 But before you jump, you need to choose the right crypto exchange where you can trade, store, or stake virtual assets.